Aaronontheweb/node-bootcamp/readme.md

 # Node Bootcamp

-Node Bootcamp is a series of free events aimed at helping new Node.JS developers get from no Node experience whatsoever to being able to produce their first basic Express and Socket.IO applications.
+Node Bootcamp is a series of free events aimed at helping new Node.JS developers get from no Node experience whatsoever to being able to produce their first basic Node applications.

 ### Event Format